SenneBergmans/AComparisonBetweenThreadsFibersAndCoroutines/docs/_posts/2024-05-07-testing-memory-usage.md

 }
 {% endhighlight%}

-In addition to the empty functions, additional examples were made containing, for example, parameters.
+In addition to the empty functions, additional examples were made containing parameters.
 Additional parameters were added to see if adding parameters or variables to the fibers or coroutines would further increase dynamic memory usage.

 Additional research was also done on removing any dynamic memory usage for stackless coroutines.
-References [1], [2], and [3] show methods like compiler optimizations that can remove dynamic memory usage in special cases.
+The theoretical explanations are mentioned in the paper.
+However, this topic will not be covered further on this page because only the theory behind removing dynamic memory usage was researched.

+Readers interested in this topic might find [1], [2], and [3] worth reading as these were the sources used for the theoretical explanation in the paper, and they cover the topic in more depth.

+### References
 [1] G. Nishanov, "Using Coroutine TS with zero dynamic allocations," ISO/IEC JTC1/SC22/WG21, Tech.
 Rep. P1365R0, November 2018.
 [Online].
 Available: [https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1365r0.pdf](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1365r0.pdf)

 [2] R. Smith and G. Nishanov, "Halo: coroutine Heap Allocation eLision Optimization: the joint response," ISO/IEC JTC1/SC22/WG21, Tech.
 Rep. P0981R0, March 2018.
 [Online].
 Available: [https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0981r0.html](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0981r0.html)